coderefinery/csvwrangler/README.rst

 script.
 Other parts of the library can be reused to extend the functionality in one way or another.

-Docstrings could be improved on to be of a higher quality.
+Docstrings could be improved on to make this an example about documenting a project using Sphinx.

 This can be the goal of several days of working on the same project.
 Alternatively it can be expaned upon as an example.